Purple & Silver Team Reg. is full, contact us for Princess Poms, Platinum & Premier!

 Q. What level are these classes?

 A. These are mixed-level (multi-level) classes.
 Since we are a NON-TRYOUT team, we may have basic beginners to advanced.
 We do our best to highlight those skills in routines as best as we can.
 This depends on the size of the group, choreography, skill levels, etc. As the Season progresses we may add in harder tricks/skills/patterns in our routines.
-Even though we are a rec category, we have commitment agreements that need to be signed and followed.
+Even though we are a rec category, we have commitment agreements that need to be signed and followed, as choreography can change/evolve at any time and we need to make sure all dancers come to all practices ready to learn.

 Q. Where do you go for competitions?